|Semester 1, 2021 On-campus Springfield|

 The course objectives define the student learning outcomes for a course.
 On completion of this course, students should be able to:

-- design of a computer control feedback loop, including algorithms in software;
+- Design a computer feedback loop, including algorithms in software;

-- analysis and simulation of control systems using state space methods; and
+- Analysis and simulate control systems using state space methods; and

-- design of systems in which the controllers have dynamics implemented in software.
+- Design control systems in which the controllers have dynamics implemented in software.

 |1.||Use of the Z-transform for analysis and design of computer control loops||15.00|

 |4.||Controller design and 'tuning' with controller dynamics, PID||15.00|

 |5.||Pole assignment, root locus and other methods in the complex plane||10.00|